wumm-project/Seminar-S22/Lecture/README.md

 * Challenges and development aspects of a civil society
 * Relation between fundamental challenges and digital technologies

-## April 28: Systemic Structures and Spaces of Action
+## May 5: Systemic Structures and Spaces of Action

 __Literature__: (Ackoff-1091), (Holling-2001)